The Modern Resume Content and Writing

 The Plan

 Put your success first to beat the reader's short attention span.
-By starting with the result (the money value), they see your worth even if they only read the first few words.
+Starting with the result (the money value) ensures they see your worth even if they only read the first few words.

 The Exercise